jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 Memory
 ------

-An added benefit to the `Canonical` model is, it tends to live in memory.
-This means that changing it, does not require any [data migrations](database-conventions.md#upgrade-scripts).
+An added benefit to the `Canonical` model, is that it it tends to live in memory.
+This means that changes to it don't not require any [data migrations](database-conventions.md#upgrade-scripts).
 You would only refactor the [conversion](aspects.md#conversion) code.
-That makes it low impact and flexible.
+That makes it lower impact and more flexible.

 Standard ESB vs Custom ESB
 --------------------------

 There is standard `Enterprise Service Bus` software.
 Yet, you could also build a *custom* one.
 The concepts might be easier to implement than you think.
 Standard `ESB's` are complex and have a steep learning curve, require training, specialists.
-This all while you are going to have to custom program much of the [message conversion](aspects.md#conversion) yourself anyway, and design your own [`Canonical`](#canonical-model) model, which is basically all of the work.
+This all while you are going to have to *custom program* much of the [message conversion](aspects.md#conversion) yourself anyway, and design your own [`Canonical`](#canonical-model) model, which is basically all of the work.
 Therefore building one yourself may certainly be an option.

 ESB Model